kenpeter/zend_auth_flow/readme.md

 ## Routes

-* http://localhost:8015/cleanCookie.
-This route clean the cookie within the app.
-It is very useful for testing.
-As the app needs to retrieve token from Zendesk api first.

 * http://localhost:8015/.
 This is the home route.
 It lists 25 tickets and allow you to navigate back and forth.

 * http://localhost:8015/tickets/:id.
 This is the individual ticket route.